Health Library

 Symptoms of little league shoulder include:

-• Pain in the shoulder with pitching or throwing.
+• Pain in the shoulder with pitching or throwing

 • Pain with the shoulder at rest or with lifting the arm

-• Decreased throwing speed and/or accuracy
+• Decreased throwing speed and / or accuracy

 A doctor will complete a detailed physical exam and may order imaging tests.
-The diagnosis of little league shoulder and how severe it is can be usually be made with X-ray imaging, which is done while your child is in the clinic.
+The diagnosis of little league shoulder and how severe it is can usually be made with X-ray imaging, which is done while your child is in the clinic.
 In certain cases, an MRI may be helpful.

 Types of diagnostic tests: